nbdevs/ATS/README.md

 ![image](https://user-images.githubusercontent.com/75015699/158699712-66897304-a2e8-4490-96c1-d0122752c535.png)

-All stock data which is used within this program is required to be from the **Nasdaq100 index**.
+All stock data used within this program must be from the **Nasdaq100 index**.

 An example of stock symbols and the formats required in the program are listed in the table below:
 |Stock symbol|Stock Name|